stmental/s3_static_site/README.md

 - Create two new Repository secrets
     - Create a new secret called "AWS_ACCESS_KEY_ID" and paste the access key id value
     - Create a new secret called "AWS_SECRET_ACCESS_KEY" and paste the access key secret value

+# Create your static website in the repo's "public folder"

+- Whatever is in the public folder is what will be synced to S3

+# Configure the s3_publish_site.yml file

+- Update the .github\workflows\s3_publish_site.yml file to publish to your S3 bucket by modifying it to your S3 bucket name